-17.0 USB Overview
+15.0 USB Overview

-The USB hardware includes a USB Hub repeater with one upstream and four downstream ports.
-The USB Hub repeater interfaces to the microcontroller through a full-speed Serial Interface Engine.
+The USB hardware includes a USB Hub repeater with one upstream and up to seven downstream ports.
+The USB Hub repeater interfaces to the microcontroller through a full-speed serial interface engine (SIE).
 An external series resistor of R{ext} must be placed in series with all upstream and downstream USB outputs in order to meet the USB driver requirements of the USB specification.
-The CY7C66x13C microcontroller can provide the functionality of a compound device consisting of a USB hub and permanently attached functions.
+The CY7C65113C microcontroller can provide the functionality of a compound device consisting of a USB hub and permanently attached functions.

-17.1 USB Serial Interface Engine
+15.1 USB Serial Interface Engine (SIE)

-The SIE allows the CY7C66x13C microcontroller to communicate with the USB host through the USB repeater portion of the hub.
+The SIE allows the CY7C65113C microcontroller to communicate with the USB host through the USB repeater portion of the hub.
 The SIE simplifies the interface between the microcontroller and USB by incorporating hardware that handles the following USB bus activity independently of the microcontroller: